El Hijo de Rey Misterio: Personal life

-El Hijo de Rey Misterio is part of an extended family of wrestlers, his father Miguel Ángel López Díaz was best known under the ring name Rey Misterio (Sr.), his cousin Oscar Gutiérrez works for World Wrestling Entertainment as Rey Mysterio.
+El Hijo de Rey Misterio is part of an extended family of wrestlers, his father Miguel Ángel López Díaz was best known under the ring name Rey Misterio (Sr.), his cousins Oscar & Dominik Gutiérrez works for WWE as Rey Mysterio & Dominik Mysterio.
 His other cousin is a wrestler known as Metalika and his uncle, Juan Zezatti Ramírez, is better known as Super Astro.

 In May 2012 López and his younger brother were arrested in Playas de Rosarito, Baja California, with a kilogram of the drug "ice" in their possession.
 Both were turned over to the federal authorities for prosecution.
 While it was not initially reported if López was ever convicted of any crime, López later confirmed in a 2023 interview that he was imprisoned for four years for his involvement in the drug trade.